US buys 600K doses of new COVID antibody awaiting clearance

 Laboratory-made monoclonal antibodies stand in for the human body’s immune system by acting to block an invading virus.
 Delivered intravenously or by injection, the medicines are meant to be administered early in an infection to forestall severe disease and death.
 Former President Donald Trump received an antibody combination after he tested positive for the coronavirus in 2020.

 But late last month the FDA revoked its emergency use authorization for Regeneron’s antibody drug, along with another from Lilly.
-The two medications had been the the backbone of antibody treatment, and doctors were hard pressed to come up with fallbacks when they didn’t work against omicron.
+The two medications had been the backbone of antibody treatment, and doctors were hard pressed to come up with fallbacks when they didn’t work against omicron.
 Alternate therapies for early COVID-19 infections, including two new antiviral pills from Pfizer and Merck, have been in short supply.
 An antibody drug from GlaxoSmithKline that remained effective against omicron is also scarce.

 The issue has had political ramifications because some Republican governors heavily promoted the original antibody treatments.
 Florida Gov. Ron DeSantis claimed the two antibody drugs that were faltering against omicron could still help some patients.